 How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

-This step-by-step repair guide walks you through fixing door seal mold on your Maytag MHW6630HW (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step guide will walk you through the process of fixing door seal mold on your Maytag MHW6630HW (Front Load).
+With the right tools and parts, most homeowners can complete this repair in 1-2 hours, saving the hassle and cost of a service call.

 Common Symptoms & Causes

-These symptoms on your Maytag MHW6630HW typically point to mold buildup on the door seal gasket.
+These symptoms on your Maytag MHW6630HW typically indicate mold buildup on the door seal gasket:

-• Black or dark green spots visible on the rubber door gasket folds
+• Black or dark green spots on the rubber door gasket folds

 • A musty or mildew smell coming from the washer drum after cycles